| Recipes

 What it does : | Use this extract to make wheat beers.
 Wheat dry malt extract augments the base fermentable for your beer and eliminates the need for you to mash whole grains.
 It can be up to 40 percent of the fermentables by weight.
 The remaining fermentables are provided by barley extract, base malts and specialty grains that add unique flavor, aroma, and color characteristics to the beer.
 Note that it is slightly more fermentable per unit weight than liquid malt extract. | ||||

-What it is: | This is a dry malt extract that is typically 2 Lovibond in color.
-It is made from the fermentable sugars that have been extracted from malted barley.
+What it is: | Dry Malt Extract (Wheat) is a wheat malt extract product that is pale straw, or 2 Lovibond, in color.
+It is made from the fermentable sugars that have been extracted from malted wheat.
 The extract manufacturers produce wort on an industrial scale and then evaporate most of the moisture away, which results in a powdery fermentable product ready for use. | ||||

 Vital Statistics |